seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 $ composer require firebase/php-jwt
 {% endhighlight %}

+This library will help us to encode/decode tokens.

-## Gaurd
+## Guard

 We will create a guard system that protects specified routes and uses JWT to authenticate a user.
 We'll start from the top, from the high-level class `Guard` and then step by step we will dig down into lower-level classes and details.

-Now, when the request comes in it reaches the server that contains one middleware - a router:
+Now, when the request comes in it reaches the server that contains just one middleware - a router:

 {% highlight php %}
 <?php